 Left untreated, depression can grind life to a standstill, sometimes even resulting in suicide.
-No one should have to live with depression.
-Left untreated, the disorder can grind life to a standstill, sometimes even resulting in suicide.
 Worse yet, children and teenagers are equally susceptible as adults.

 Treatment Options for Depression